 Hugh Mercer Curtler is a retired academic who taught philosophy and Humanities (Great Books) for 41 years in three different colleges and universities, his final 37 years being spent at Southwest Minnesota State University in Marshall, Minnesota.
 In addition to teaching full time, he founded and directed Southwest’s honors program and, for fifteen years, coached their championship women’s tennis team.
-During that time he also published twelve books and numerous articles and reviews in professional journals.
-His successful coaching career led to induction in university and conference Halls of Fame, and in 2006 he became Emeritus Professor of Philosophy at Southwest.
+To this point he has published thirteen books and numerous articles and reviews in professional journals.
+His successful coaching career led to induction in university and conference Halls of Fame plus the USTA Northern Hall of Fame; in 2006 he became Emeritus Professor of Philosophy at Southwest.

 Born in Charlottesville, Virginia, Hugh spent his early years on the East Coast before moving to the Midwest where he supplemented his academic work with avid reading and careful observation of the world around him.
 Hopefully, his blogs will reflect his wide range of interests.

 Undergraduate: St. John’s College, Annapolis, Maryland – B.A.
 1959

 Graduate: Northwestern University, Evanston, Illinois – M.A.
 1962, Ph.D.
 1964

 Awards and Honors: